MrudulaML/eon-mobile/README.md

 Generating apk:

+For building Testing Apk:
-To generate an apk t, please select TestingDebug build variant and tap on build from toolbar -> Build Bundle/Apks -> Build Apk.
+To generate a testing apk , please select TestingDebug build variant and tap on build from toolbar -> Build Bundle/Apks -> Build Apk.
 You will see a pop up on bottom right  of the screen, after android studio successfully rebuilds.
 Tap on locate button of that pop up, it will take you to the generated apk.

+For Building Production Apk to upload on playstore:
+To generate a production apk , please select ProductionRelease build variant and tap on build from toolbar -> Build Bundle/Apks -> Build Apk.
+You will see a pop up on bottom right  of the screen, after android studio successfully rebuilds.
+Tap on locate button of that pop up, it will take you to the generated apk.

+Note: This ProductionRelease apk is uploadable to playstore, as this is a signed apk.
+You don't have to manually add necessary release credentials for it, as they are handled from gradle signingConfig.

 SET UP ENDS HERE
 ================================================================================